SuperCh-SE-NCSU/Project2_badsmell/README.md

 We calculated issue participating times of each user.

 ```
-Percentage of issues using milestones:
+Issue participating times of each user:
   Project1:
           user 1: 56
           user 2: 54